Where to go ice skating in Montréal

 Old Montréal and beyond

-Take Old Montréal's cobblestone streets down to the Old Port of Montréal's Natrel Skating Rink next to the St. Lawrence River, a festively lit, refrigerated rink with themed music nights, skate rentals and more.
-From mid-January to early February, family-focused winter festival Fête des neiges includes a meandering ice skating path with river views in Parc Jean-Drapeau, also home to the Biosphère and Stewart Museum.
-On weekends from January through to mid-March, go ice skating, snow skating and ice sliding at free event Les Jeux d'hiver at the Esplanade Financière Sun Life (near the Rio Tinto Alcan Planetarium, Montréal Biodôme and Montréal Botanical Garden), also featuring a heated chalet space, café-bistro and winter games for all ages.
+Take Old Montréal's cobblestone streets down to the Old Port of Montréal ice skating rink next to the St. Lawrence River, a festively lit, refrigerated rink with themed music nights, skate rentals, skate sharpening and more.
+In late January and early February, family-focused winter festival Fête des neiges de Montréal includes a meandering ice skating path with river views in Parc Jean-Drapeau, also home to Environment Canada's geodesic-domed Biosphère and history-rich Stewart Museum.

-If the weather isn't cooperating or you just prefer to skate indoors, it's time for Atrium Le 1000.
-Located on the main floor of one of downtown's tallest and most recognizable skyscrapers, the bright and airy rink features skate rentals and sharpening, a food court and a direct underground link to Bonaventure metro station.
-When you're off the ice, watch the Montréal Canadiens NHL action at the Bell Centre or see a Les Canadiennes CWHL game.
-Cheer for hockey and other pro winter sports in comfort and with company at the best sports bars in Montréal.
-And learn about Montréal's history as a port city (on a river frozen part of the year!) at the Pointe-à-Callière Archaeology and History Complex, Centre d'histoire de Montréal and Château Ramezay in Old Montréal, as well as at the Musée de Lachine.
+When you're off the ice, watch the Montréal Canadiens NHL action at the Bell Centre.
+If you're here in mid-March 2020, Montréal hosts the ISU World Figure Skating Championships for the first time since 1932.
+Or cheer for hockey and other pro winter sports with food, drink and company at the best sports bars in Montréal.
+And learn about Montréal's history as a port city (on a river frozen part of the year!) at the Pointe-à-Callière museum, Centre d'histoire de Montréal and Château Ramezay in Old Montréal, at the McCord Museum downtown and at the Musée de Lachine along the Lachine Canal.

 Robyn Fadden, blogger